Muzietto/react-playground/from-zero-to-vertical/README.md

 - implement method dictionary(locale) in client.js and invoke it inside index.js

+- study the Dictionary component, that provides:
+  + a wrapper DictionaryProvider to be placed inside App.js
-- create a Dictionary wrapper component that provides the translation method _t(I18N_KEY) and use it inside some component
+  + the translation method _t(I18N_KEY) through the useDictionary function

+- use the function useDictionary inside some component